artoodetoo/junc/README.md

 Usage
 -----

-Since this package only enhances FastRoute behavior, look at its documentation.
+Since this package only enhances FastRoute behavior, look at FastRoute documentation.
 You have to realize how to use the route dispatcher.
-Then come back here to see the difference in routes.
+Then come back here to see the difference in route definition.

 Junc replaces series of FastRoute's $r->addRoute() to one clear (static) roadmap.

 ### Example 1.
 Basic usage:

+By default all the routes are for GET method.

 ```php
 <?php